-Self-awareness is broader than we may have thought, which we discovered in part I of this four-part series.
+Self-awareness is broader than we may have thought, which we discovered in Part 1 of this four-part series.
 Way broader, in fact.
-Self-awareness encompasses all facets of self, four of which were covered in part II.
+Self-awareness encompasses all facets of self, four of which were covered in Part 2.
 Not only do we need awareness, but we must focus that awareness, which is done by use of attention.
 We can attend to those things outside of us—other people, the environment, or culture for example.
 Or we can focus on those things that occur inside of us, such as thoughts, sensations, and pain.
-In part III, we narrowed the focus to the use of our mind to check the accuracy of our thoughts, sifting between brain babble and truth.
+In Part 3, we narrowed the focus to the use of our mind to check the accuracy of our thoughts, sifting between brain babble and truth.

 “That is one packed paragraph!”

 Yes it is, but it needs to be.
 Everything we’ve already touched on has laid the foundation for what’s going on, explaining all the elements required to even have self-awareness.
 Foundation laid, you’re now ready to trust me when I tell you there are a few activities you can try that will hone and slowly expand your ability to use self-awareness more effectively.
 There are other ways, surely, but I have found this method highly effective.

 “Whole-self” self-awareness practices

 Hopefully, by now you’re able to see that self-awareness is more than simply knowing you’re a “self” or attending to one aspect of said self (like your thoughts or feelings).

 Throughout this series, I’ve prescribed little exercises to activate elements of your awareness system.
 To build on those and to incorporate all you have learned, I’m going to give you an overall structure, called the “five-point check-in,” along with associated exercises.

 Have you ever been asked to “check in” with yourself?
 How did that go?